Views 267

 What exactly is plaid?

-Plaid is a pattern made of crisscrossing lines of different colors and widths.
-Think of it like a woven blanket with stripes going both up-and-down and side-to-side.
-These lines create squares and rectangles, and where they overlap, new colors can appear.
-It’s a pattern that’s been around for a super long time and is used in lots of clothes and home stuff.
+Plaid is a pattern consisting of crossed horizontal and vertical bands in two or more colors with variations in width.
+Imagine it as a woven blanket with stripes running both up-and-down and side-to-side.
+These lines form squares and rectangles, and when they overlap, new colors can emerge.
+It’s a motif that has existed for, like, forever and is employed in loads of clothes and home stuff.

 Is plaid the same as tartan?

 Not exactly!
-All tartans are a type of plaid, but not all plaids are tartans.
-Tartan is a specific kind of plaid that has a very strict, repeating pattern and is often linked to Scottish families or clans.
-If a plaid pattern isn’t officially recognized in Scotland or tied to a specific clan, it’s usually just called plaid.
+All tartans are plaids, but not all plaids are tartans.
+Tartan is a type of plaid that has a strict, repeating pattern and is associated with Scottish families or clans.
+If a plaid isn’t officially registered in Scotland or associated with a particular clan, it’s generally known simply as plaid.

 What’s the difference between plaid and check?

-Plaid patterns can be a bit more complex and don’t always have to be perfectly symmetrical.
-Check patterns, on the other hand, are usually simpler and look more like a checkerboard with equally sized squares.
-So, while they both involve crossing lines, plaid has more variety in how the lines and colors are arranged.
+Plaid designs can be a little more complicated and do not always need to be perfectly symmetrical.
+Checker patterns, by contrast, tend to be simpler and resemble a checkerboard featuring equal-sized squares.
+So, yes, they both cross lines, but plaid has more variation of how the lines/colors are arranged.

 What are some common types of plaid?

-There are tons of different plaids!
-Some popular ones include Tartan (the classic Scottish kind), Gingham (small, even checks, often with white), Madras (bright and colorful), Buffalo Check (large, bold squares, often red and black), and Windowpane (thin lines forming large squares like a window).
+“And there are a zillion different plaids!
+Some popular ones: Tartan (the traditional Scottish kind), Gingham (small, even checks, often with white), Madras (amplified and colorful), Buffalo Check (large, loud squares, typically red and black), and Windowpane (thin lines composing large squares like a window).

 Where did plaid patterns come from?